ftcardoso/dataModels/PublicTransportation/ServiceNetwork/Stop/doc/spec.md

 ## Description

-This entity model a particular a public transport stop model, including all properties which are commom to multiple trip instances belonging to such model.
+This entity model a particular public transport stop model, including all properties which are commom to multiple trip instances belonging to such model.
 This data model is based on the the [General Transit Feed Specification (GTFS)](https://developers.google.com/transit/gtfs/) that defines a common format for public transportation schedules and associated geographic information.
+A stop is defined by its geographical coordinates and its type, and represents a place where a given type of public transports stops for boarding and unloading passengers.

 ## Data Model